How to Solve java.lang.IllegalStateException in Java main Thread?

-An unexcepted, unwanted event that disturbed the normal flow of a program is called Exception.
+An unexpected, unwanted event that disturbed the normal flow of a program is called Exception.

 Most of the time exception is caused by our program and these are recoverable.
 Example: If our program requirement is to read data from the remote file locating in U.S.A.
 At runtime, if a remote file is not available then we will get RuntimeException saying fileNotFoundException.
 If fileNotFoundException occurs we can provide the local file to the program to read and continue the rest of the program normally.